 The rear is a cohesive balance of its elaborate lines and 3D shapes.
 The tail lamps protrude outward, and the hatchback – outfitted with a lip spoiler and functional color-matched cantilevered wing – tapers neatly inboard, adding to the C-HR’s futuristic look, and, once more, imposing stance.

 Toyota’s aerodynamicists pulled no punches when honing the C-HR’s 0.34 coefficient of drag.
 Canards on the rear quarter panels, front and rear spats, a streamlined rear lower bumper, and stabilizing fins integrated into the taillights all manage critical airflow in and around the body.
 Underneath, a bevy of rigid covers – on the engine, floor, fuel tank, and aft of the rear wheels – cull turbulence, and in doing so, help enhance vehicle control and fuel efficiency.
-At the rear, its aerodynamic details continue: The lower arms of the double-wishbone suspension have a streamline edge.
+At the rear, its aerodynamic details continue: The lower arms of the double-wishbone style multi-link rear suspension have a streamline edge.

 The XLE Premium model expands on the XLE’s exterior traits with color-matched front and rear passenger door handles with touch-sensor lock and unlock capability, integrated front fog lights, plus, power side mirrors with turn signals, blind spot warning indicators, puddle lights with “Toyota C-HR” projection, and auto-folding functionality.

 As one can imagine, the exterior color options are aplenty for C-HR.
 Available colors include Ruby Flare Pearl, Blizzard Pearl, Magnetic Gray Metallic, and Black Sand Pearl.
 Available all new-for-Toyota colors include Silver Knockout Metallic and Blue Eclipse Metallic.